ucla-rlcourse/RLexample/modelfree/README.md

     python q_learning_frozenlake.py
 ```

 * Sarsa and Q-learning for the Example 6.6: Cliff Walking.
-Pay attention to the difference in the optimal strategies learnd from the Sarsa and Q-learning
+Pay attention to the difference in the optimal strategies learned from the Sarsa and Q-learning

 ```
     python cliffwalk.py